jonaswitt/max-api/README.md

 Recording Cube Data
 -------------------

-Use the recording script (`node record.js`) to capture cube data.
-The cube state will be retrieved every 60 seconds and the most important data, such as temperatures and valve settings, will be stored in mongodb.
+While the server is running, cube state of all known cubes will be retrieved every 60 seconds and the most important data, such as temperatures and valve settings, will be stored in mongodb.